Electroid/ChordSheetJS/CONTRIBUTING.md

   - the api docs are generated from JSdoc comment embedded in the code, so changing those comments will result in API doc changes.

-When your changes are complete, be sure to run `yarn readme` to regenerate `README.md` and commit the updated `README.md` _together_ with the `INTRO.md` changes and/or API doc changes.
+When your changes are complete, be sure to run `bun readme` to regenerate `README.md` and commit the updated `README.md` _together_ with the `INTRO.md` changes and/or API doc changes.

 ## Pull request guidelines